marcoparello/CTF-Writeups/BCACTF-5/webex/Phone-number.md

 ![](../images/phone-number-part-3.png)

 I wondered what would happen if I changed `1244` to `1234567890`?
-So I changed the request to Burpsuite:
+So I changed the request in Burpsuite:

 ![](../images/phone-number-part-4.png)